mssgill/LBC-Cluster-WL-Project-/aareadme.txt

 git commit                 # To actually commit to repo

 # Put them into remote repo
-git push -u origin master  # This requires username + passwd on git
+git push -u origin master  [i.e. gpom]  # This requires username + passwd on git

 --> Note that this will make an original git repo in the current dir, with whatever you named it on github